 The element which Dr. Belcher does not mention is the one-sided nature of the LORD's agreement for blessing:

 The Lord did not set His love on you nor choose you because you were more in number than any of the peoples, for you were the fewest of all peoples, but because the Lord loved you and kept the oath which He swore to your forefathers, the Lord brought you out by a mighty hand and redeemed you from the house of slavery, from the hand of Pharaoh king of Egypt.

-The element which is missing from both cited texts is these extraordinary assertions by Dr. Belcher:
+The element which is missing from the texts in Deuteronomy is these extraordinary assertions by Dr. Belcher: